nathan-cool/E-commerce/README.md

 https://e-commerce-website-django-d6e595fc9613.herokuapp.com/

 ## Overview:
 Our **e-commerce platform** is all about making online shopping super smooth and secure.
-We want customers to enjoy browsing and buying products without any hassle.
+I want customers to enjoy browsing and buying products without any hassle.
 With user-friendly features like account management, product categories, and an easy checkout process, we're focused on keeping things simple and efficient.

 ## Goals:
 1. **User experience first** – Customers should find what they need easily, shop quickly, and check out without issues.
-2. **Secure transactions** – Safety matters, so we’ve integrated secure user authentication and payment processing via Stripe.
+2. **Secure transactions** – Safety matters, so I've integrated secure user authentication and payment processing via Stripe.
 3. **Built to grow** – Our site looks great on all devices, whether it’s a phone, tablet, or desktop.

 ## Key Features: